PR-ODINSON/Network-Activity-Anomaly-Detection/README.md

 ## Usage
 Modify the hyperparameters in train.py to fine-tune the model.
 Explore the Jupyter notebooks in notebooks/ for detailed analysis.
-Feel free to contribute or extend the project!
+Feel free to contribute or extend the project.